Abundant wildlife persuaded me to choose Custer State Park over other landmarks nearby while spending our first full day in South Dakota.

 While the majority of the wild animals in Custer State Park leave their hideouts early in the morning and late in the afternoon, burros can be seen grazing on the grassland at any time of the day.

 Burros or wild donkeys are not indigenous to Custer State Park.
 The animals that look like ponies with large ears were brought to the area by miners and other laborers in the mid-1870s.
-In the 1930’s, the burros were used for treks to Harney Peak (now Black Elk Peak), the highest point in the country east of the Rockies
+In the 1930’s, the burros were used for treks to Harney Peak (now Black Elk Peak), the highest point in the country east of the Rockies.

 When the tours ended, the working donkeys were released into the wild.
 With time they reverted to their wild state.
 Yet even today, the feral animals still beg for some treats, such as carrots or apples.
 This is where the name “begging burros” comes from.

 During our day trip to Custer State Park, the wild donkeys were anything but begging.
-Quite the opposite, our curious 6-year-old sunshine “begged” the burros, in particular one white rascal, to eat a carrot in exchange of patting his back.
+Quite the opposite, our curious 6-year-old sunshine “begged” the burros, in particular one white rascal, to eat a carrot in exchange for patting his back.

 TIP: Feeding and disturbing wildlife in Custer State Park is not encouraged.
 But it looks like this rule gets stretched when it comes to feeding the local burros.
 I guess the feral nature of the animals is somehow taken into consideration.
 So if you can’t resist feeding and patting the burros, make sure to give them food that they are accustomed to and can find in the wild.
 No sandwiches or crackers, please.